front-end-intermediate/DOM-Scripting/readme.md

 ## VSCode

-In today's class we will implement [this single page web site](http://oit2.scps.nyu.edu/~devereld/intermediate/session1/) with content almost entirely generated using JavaScript (try selecting `view > developer > View Source` in Chrome).
+In today's class we will implement [this single page web site](http://oit2.scps.nyu.edu/~devereld/intermediate/session1-new/) with content almost entirely generated using JavaScript (try selecting `view > developer > View Source` in Chrome).

+Note the navigation on small screen.

 In creating this page we will focus on techniques that are critical, not just for working effectively with DOM manipulation, but for React and other JavaScript frameworks.